markwragg/markwragg.github.io/drafts/AzCostTools.md

 ![Get-SubscriptionCost returns costs for a specified subscription and compares them to the previous month with sparkline charts that are 3 rows in height](/content/images/2024/Get-SubscriptionCost-ComparePrev.png)

 Per the screenshot above, there is again a table view returned by default, with cost, the previous month's cost and sparkline daily cost graphs for both.
 If you once again do `$Cost | Format-List` you'll see there's more properties available.
 These include the all of the same properties that were returned without using `-ComparePrev`, and then properties that represent the same data for the previous month (all prefixed with `Prev`), but where you get additional value by using this parameter is that you also get a `CostChange` property, which is the calculated difference between the previous month and current one, that change represented as a percentage, and then the cost change also broken down per day under a property named `DailyCostChange`.
-When I'm reporting costs I typically show the current cost for the month i'm reporting on, how much more of less that is than last month and that change as a percentage, which I think gives a very quick and easy to understand view of whether your costs are going up or down and by how much.
+When I'm reporting costs I typically show the current cost for the month I'm reporting on, how much more of less that is than last month and that change as a percentage, which I think gives a very quick and easy to understand view of whether your costs are going up or down and by how much.
 Once again if you want the raw data for both months, using `-Raw` ensures these are included.

 If you want to look at costs for more than a single month, you could of course make several repeated calls to `Get-SubscriptionCost` with different billing periods, but it has a parameter that is more convenient.
-If you use `-PreviousMonths` it will return cost data for however many previous months your specify.
+If you use `-PreviousMonths` it will return cost data for however many previous months you specify.
 There's a slight performance advantage to doing this if you're also using `-ComparePrevious` because the tool will know it already retrieved the previous months cost and will just reuse it.
 For example:

 ```powershell
 Get-SubscriptionCost -PreviousMonths 5 -ComparePrevious